edgexfoundry/device-rfid-llrp-go/README.md

 [test_helper]: internal/llrp/test_helpers.go

 ## Snap Development and Testing
-+ The Snap directory consists of the `snapcraft.yaml` file and the initialization file `install` for building a snap package for this Service.
+The Snap directory consists of the `snapcraft.yaml` file and the initialization file `install` for building a snap package for this Service.
 ### Build Device RFID LLRP Snap Packages
-+ Execute the following commands from the project's root directory.
+Execute the following commands from the project's root directory.
 If you try to build elsewhere, it will fail with a `source not found` error message.
-+ - `snapcraft clean`
+- `snapcraft clean`
-+ - `snapcraft`
+- `snapcraft`

-+ On success, this creates a `*.snap` package under the root directory.
+On success, this creates a `*.snap` package under the root directory.
-+ The package name format is `{snapName}_{versionNumber}_{architecture}.snap`, e.g.
+The package name format is `{snapName}_{versionNumber}_{architecture}.snap`, e.g.

-+
-+    `edgex-device-llrp_0.0.0-20201014+39fc566_amd64.snap`
+ `edgex-device-llrp_0.0.0-20201014+39fc566_amd64.snap`

-+ Always delete the old snap package before rebuilding via `rm oldsnap.snap` & `snapcraft clean`.
+Always delete the old snap package before rebuilding via `rm oldsnap.snap` & `snapcraft clean`.

-+ To debug snap build issues, run `snapcraft --debug`.
+To debug snap build issues, run `snapcraft --debug`.

-+ If snapcraft encounters an error it will open a shell within the virtualised build environment.
+If snapcraft encounters an error, it will open a shell within the virtualised build environment.
 ### Install Device RFID LLRP Snap Packages
-+ - `sudo snap install --devmode --dangerous *.snap`
+- `sudo snap install --devmode --dangerous *.snap`

-+ Use `snapcraft list` to verify the package was installed.
+Use `snapcraft list` to verify the package was installed.
 ### Test Device RFID LLRP Snap Packages
-+ The service registers itself with consul at initialization,
-+ which requires Consul and other EdgeX Snap packages.
+The service registers itself with consul at initialization, which requires Consul and other EdgeX Snap packages.

-+ Make sure they are installed and running (`snap install edgexfoundry`),
-+ then start the service with `snap start edgex-device-llrp`
-+ and verify there are no errors in the logs: `snap logs edgex-device-llrp`.
+Make sure they are installed and running (`snap install edgexfoundry`), then start the service with `snap start edgex-device-llrp` and verify there are no errors in the logs: `snap logs edgex-device-llrp`.

-+ Consul UI can also be used to verify if the service has started without any errors `http://localhost:8500` +
+Consul UI can also be used to verify if the service has started without any errors `http://localhost:8500`

-+ Here are other helpful commands:
+#### Here are other helpful commands:
-+
-+ - List installed Snap packages: `snap list`
+- List installed Snap packages: `snap list`
-+ - View the Snap service status: `systemctl status snap.edgex-device-rfid-llrp.device-llrp-go.service`
+- View the Snap service status: `systemctl status snap.edgex-device-rfid-llrp.device-llrp-go.service`
-+ - View System logs: `journalctl -xe`
+- View System logs: `journalctl -xe`
-+ - Stop the Snap service: `snap stop edgex-device-rfid-llrp`
+- Stop the Snap service: `snap stop edgex-device-rfid-llrp`
-+ - Remove the Snap package: `snap remove edgex-device-rfid-llrp` +
+- Remove the Snap package: `snap remove edgex-device-rfid-llrp`

 ## Footnotes
 ### Notes on configuration.toml